wallnerryan/pxdocs-backup/content/Understand/_index.md

 ### Clusters

 A cluster in PX-Backup is any Kubernetes cluster that PX-Backup makes backups from or restores backups to.
-PX-Backup supports pretty much any Kubernetes cluster that’s internet accessible <??? and some that aren’t ???>.
+PX-Backup supports pretty much any Kubernetes cluster that’s network accessible.
 With PX-Backup, you can monitor, backup, and restore across all of your Kubernetes clusters.

 ### Backups